Prince Crawfish: Poland

 In a Polish tale collected by Antoni Józef Gliński with the title O królewiczu zakletym w raka ("About the Prince Changed into a Crawfish"), an unlucky fisherman tries his luck by fishing in the sea two days in a row, and captures a crawfish.
 The brings it home and asks his wife to prepare it for cooking, but the crawfish pleads for the couple to spare him, for he will bring them fortune.
 He comes out of the crawfish shell and, with a magic incantation, fills their table with food.
 Later, the local king promises to marry his daughter, the princess, to anyone that can defeat the enemies who are sieging the city.
 The crawfish comes out of the shell, turns into a prince and summons his loyal mount, siwko, to defeat the king's snemies.
 Later, the king delays the wedding, by requesting a palace to be built and a new church.
 The crawfish prince fulfills the tasks and angrily tells the king that, if he does not agree to their marriage, the crawfish will take the princess with him and drown the city.
 The king relents and allows their marriage in the splendid church the prince built.
 After the wedding, the king asks his daughter how is life with the crawfish, and she answers her husband takes off his shell at night to become a man, and puts it back on in the morning.
 The king suggests she burns the shell, which she does.
 The next morning, the prince cannot find the shell and despairs.
-He then explains that in three days' time he would have been eleased from his curse, since he was cursed since birth to be a crawfish, but now she will have to search for him after crying a barrel of tears and wearing out paris of iron shoes.
-The prince vanihshes and goes to have adventures of his own: he passes by three castles whose kingds and queens ask him about their problems and he pormises to help them.
+He then explains that in three days' time he would have been released from his curse, since he was cursed since birth to be a crawfish, but now she will have to search for him after crying a barrel of tears and wearing out pairs of iron shoes.
+The prince vanishes and goes to have adventures of his own: he passes by three castles whose kings and queens ask him about their problems and he promises to help them.
 The human crawfish prince finds a hut spinning on legs that belongs to a witch and a zmij-falcon that knows the answers the prince seeks.
 Armed with this knowledge, he goes back to the castles, provides people with their answers, then returns to his wife, the princess.